Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Structured Classes of Polynomials with Exact SoS Certificates

 \textbf{Robustness: the effect of perturbations on global minimizers and on SoS representability.} We introduce a small perturbation to \eqref{example quartic euclidean norm}, either by perturbing a single coefficient,

 Alternatively, we can add small random perturbations to several entries

 where each \(\xi_{ij}\sim \mathcal{N}(0,1)\) represents an independent Gaussian random variable.
 When we apply the moment-relaxation solver \texttt{yalmip} to both perturbed polynomials, it returns a successful status of \texttt{1}, indicating that the ring of infinite global minimizers breaks—after perturbation—into one or at most two global minimizers.
 Consequently, the rank condition is satisfied.
 Small perturbations in the data (i.e., in the coefficients) can change the numerical outcome returned by \texttt{yalmip}.
 This behaviour observed arises due to the lack of robustness of this specific example.
+More details can be found in Appendix \ref{appendix Global Minima for m perturb}.

 \textbf{Perturbing the cubic term.} We also consider perturbing the cubic term \eqref{ex counterexample sch}, for $\sigma =4$.
 This polynomial attains its global minimum at $ s^* = [-1.1722,\ 0.6700,\ 0.6700]^T, m_{\mathcal{A},2}(s^*) = -2.2409. $ Using \texttt{SoSTOOLS}, we obtain a lower bound \(\gamma^* = -2.3990\), which is strictly less than the true global minimum, implying that \(m_{\mathcal{A},2}(s) - \gamma^*\) is still not SoS.
 In contrast, if we replace the separable quartic term by the Euclidean quartic term, we obtain the variant